Generative deep learning improves reconstruction of global historical climate records

 \subsection{Assessing reconstruction of dynamics with a real-world observation network}

 To evaluate our generative framework under realistic historical conditions, we apply it to a held-out CMIP6 historical simulation (CESM2 r5i1p1f, resampled to a 5\textdegree{} spatial resolution and excluded from training; see Methods) using a time-evolving mask that reproduces the sparse and heterogeneous coverage of the HadCRUT5 observational network~\cite{morice2021updated,bochow2025reconstructing}.
 This approach provides a controlled evaluation scenario with the observational coverage like in the real world, but with a known ground truth.
 Data availability varies strongly in both space and time, with missing ratios exceeding 90\% during the 19th century.
 The historical network is dominated by land stations and ship tracks, leaving most oceanic and polar regions unobserved for extended periods (Fig.~\ref{fig:fig3}a,b).
 This pronounced spatial and temporal heterogeneity requires the model to reconstruct fields across extensive data voids.
-Failing to resolve these unobserved regions, especially oceans and polar regions early in the 20th century, would introduce systematic biases into estimates of global trends, variability, and extremes.
+Incomplete representation of these unobserved regions, especially oceans and polar regions early in the 20th century, would introduce systematic biases into estimates of global trends, variability, and extremes.

-We evaluate the reconstructions based on two critical criteria: spatial accuracy and the preservation of temporal dynamics.
-In data-void regions, our DM fundamentally alters the error landscape.
-The DM-Fid reconstruction achieves a spatially weighted mean absolute error (MAE) of 0.06, compared with 0.16 for LaMa and 0.12 for Kriging (Fig.~\ref{fig:fig3}c).
-Error maps reveal a strong reduction of the large positive biases characteristic of the benchmark methods, particularly over the polar regions and the Southern Ocean, where observations are most limited.
+We evaluate reconstructions based on spatial accuracy and temporal dynamics.
+In data-void regions, our DM demonstrates an improved error distribution.
+The DM-Fid reconstruction yields a spatially weighted mean absolute error (MAE) of 0.06, compared with 0.16 for LaMa and 0.12 for Kriging (Fig.~\ref{fig:fig3}c).
+Error maps suggest a reduction of the positive biases often seen in the benchmark methods, particularly over the polar regions and the Southern Ocean, where observations are most limited.
 These improvements stem from the model’s ability to propagate information over time and through learned dynamical relationships also over long distances.